blessdog/NetworkAutomation/README.md

 This is just a basic example.
 Network automation can get quite complex, depending on the tasks you're looking to perform.
 But Python, with its extensive libraries and easy syntax, is a great tool for network automation tasks.

 Please make sure you have the necessary permissions before attempting to connect or make changes to any network device.
-Misuse could lead to serious network issues.
+Misuse could lead to SERIOUS network issues.

 ---